 At the same time, you don’t want to start with junk.
 A poor performing bow will leave you frustrated and wanting to move on to a different, more satisfying hobby.

-The Samick Sage is one of the most popular recurve bows for beginners looking to get started in archery.
+The Samick Sage is one of the most popular recurve bows for beginners and was my fist choice when I first decided to give traditional archery a try.

 - Great looking laminate wood and fiberglass design